What Type of Account is Accounts Receivable?

-- Helping you track customer credit easily.
 As you gather accounts receivable, you also will gather information on the reliability and credit of your customers.
 This information can help you see how long customers take to pay.
+For example, does it typically take your customers 30 days to repay, or does your business/industry trend longer?
 It also can help you see which products are frequently bought on credit.
 Tracking customer credit can allow you to make decisions about whether or not to continue extending credit to certain customers.
 If a customer has a consistently bad payment history, you may want to stop offering them credit as an option.

 What Are the Disadvantages of Maintaining Accounts Receivable?

 While accounts receivable do offer a variety of benefits to small businesses, there are a few drawbacks to keep in mind as you plan.
 They are: